 - Failure from either the birth parents or the adoptive family to meet the expectations set in place prior to placement can lead to tension in the relationship.

 - Sharing personal information with the adoptive family or your child can create privacy issues and a potential lack of boundaries if everyone does not clearly communicate their expectations.

-- Oftentimes, women prefer to find a sense of closure when it comes to adoption and fear this will not occur if they are involved in an open adoption.
+- Some fear it will be harder to find a sense of closure if they are involved in an open adoption.

 - With open adoption, some women may worry that there is a risk of becoming attached and potentially regretting the decision to place their baby for adoption.
 However, most women find reassurance seeing their child growing up happy and loved.